s3g/s3g-dsp/README.md

 The current macOS package installs 93 CLAP products, including fixed-width variants for several effects, bus tools, and speaker-array utilities.
-Installed bundle filenames now follow the same family-first order as the host names, such as `s3g_ambi_encoder_modal_16.clap` and `s3g_processor_fault_8ch.clap`.
+Installed bundle filenames follow the same family-first order as the host names, such as `s3g_ambi_encoder_modal_16.clap` and `s3g_processor_fault_8ch.clap`.
-All bundles build, but clap-validator conformance remains in progress for some older wrappers, chiefly around parameter text conversion and buffered state I/O. The package should continue to be treated as a pre-release.
+All bundles build.
+Some wrappers have incomplete clap-validator conformance, chiefly around parameter text conversion and buffered state I/O. Treat the package as a pre-release.

 Plugin areas: